mdp-toolkit/mdp-docs/source/tutorial/node_list.rst

     *An Extension of Slow Feature Analysis for Nonlinear Blind Source Separation.*
     Journal of Machine Learning Research, under revision.

-.. admonition:: Didn't you find what you were looking for?
+.. admonition:: Did not find what you were looking for?

-    If you want to contribute some code or a new algorithm, please do not hesitate to submit it!
+    If you want to contribute some code or a new algorithm, please do not hesitate to :ref:`submit <contact>` it!